GabrielGutiP/file2TimelineDaVinci/README.md

 Example with Blue mark and Red mark with editing.
 Upper image is the Edit timeline and below the result.

 Another thing to note is that text is parsed by an internal function I created to make paragraphs to fit my design.
 Feel free to change those too, as my code isn't exactly perfect for this task.

+## Test it:
+Use the document "Prueba.docx" to test it if you want.
+You will have to add markers in this other to see its intended function: blue, red, blue, red, blue, blue.
+You will see that the last Text+ clip has the text formated in a strange way, for those cases either change the part of the code that deals with creating different lines or edit manually in DaVinci.

 ## Thanks to:
 Snap Captions from Orson Lord, their amazing Lua code let me understand the DaVinci Resolve API.